5 Dead, Others Injured In Shooting At Capital Gazette In Annapolis

-ANNAPOLIS (WJZ) — At least five people are dead and several others were injured after a gunman opened fire inside the building that houses the Capital Gazette.
+ANNAPOLIS (WJZ/AP) — At least five people are dead and at least two others were injured after a gunman opened fire inside the building that houses the Capital Gazette.

-Anne Arundel County Executive Steven Schuh says “several” people died in the shooting, and the shooter is being interrogated after being taken into custody.

-Senior law enforcement officials confirmed with CBS News that the suspect is a white man in his 20s and didn’t have identification on him.
-He is also reportedly refusing to identify himself to authorities.
+Law enforcement officials said the shooter, a white man from Maryland with long hair in his late 30s, was found hiding under a desk.
+He was interrogated by police after being taken into custody.
+Authorities said he would not cooperate and did not have identification on him.
+The suspect also damaged his fingertips in an effort to avoid identification.

-CBS News is also reporting that the suspect was armed with a shotgun.
+A U.S. official says the suspect was identified using facial recognition technology.

+Anne Arundel County Police Department spokesman Lt.
+Ryan Frashure said the suspect was armed with what was described as a “long gun” but did not give any further details on the weapon used in this shooting.
+CBS News reports that the suspect had fake grenades and flashbangs on him when he was arrested.
+Police say he used smoke bombs as he entered the building.

+There was no gunfire exchanged between the suspect and officers when they took him into custody, Frashure said.

-According to police, first shots were reported at 2:40 p.m. after the shooter entered the building, which houses the Capital Gazette and several other businesses.
+According to police, first shots were reported at 2:40 p.m. after the shooter entered the building, which houses the Capital Gazette and dozens of other businesses.

 The building was immediately evacuated when police arrived on scene, and officers searched the building to secure the scene.
 Police have since secured the building and are transitioning it into a crime scene.

+SWAT and bomb squad members went through the building.
+Authorities recovered what they thought was a possible explosive device, but that device was “taken care of” and bomb squad cleared the scene.

-Authorities say they were on the scene between 60 and 90 seconds after receiving the report.
+Authorities said they were on the scene about 60 seconds after receiving the report.
+Anne Arundel County Executive Steve Schuh credited units that first responded to the scene, as they immediately went into the building to stop the shooting.

-Anne Arundel County Police Department spokesman Lt.
-Ryan Frashure says they don’t believe this to be a “mass casualty” incident, but won’t give further details on numbers until the scene has been secured..
+Frashure said they don’t believe this to be a “mass casualty” incident.

-Authorities believe there was one suspect, but are waiting until they have secured the scene to be sure there weren’t any others involved.
+Authorities believe there was only one shooter, but are still investigating.

 “One of the main messages we want to give the public is avoid the area.
 We have a lot of police officers here from our jurisdiction,” said Frashure.

 “Everyone has came here to make sure we get as many people safe as quickly as possible.
 So we’re asking family and friends to meet at the Annapolis Mall.
 If you need to meet up with a friend or a loved one who was inside that building, our reunification center has been set up inside the Lord & Taylor inside Annapolis Mall.”

+A phone line has been set up for those seeking information about their family and friends involved in this situation at (410) 768-5522.

-The Anne Arundel County Medical Center confirms they had two patients related to this incident admitted, but they were suffering from “lacerations” not gunshot wounds.
+The Anne Arundel County Medical Center confirms two victims related to this incident were admitted, but they were suffering from “lacerations” not gunshot wounds.

 Those working in the building tweeted out their experiences as this shooting happened.